Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Regret Analysis with Delayed Feedback

 and

-where $\op{rad} = \sqrt{\frac{\log(T)}{m}}$ and $d > 0$ is a real number that will be specified separately in each setting.
+where $\op{rad}, d > 0$ are real numbers that will be specified later.
 We may drop the subscript $d$ when it is clear from the context.
-When $\C{E}$ happens, the average observed reward associated with each arm stays close its expectation, which is the value of the submodular function.
+When $\C{E}$ happens, the average observed reward associated with each arm stays close \nc{to} its expectation, which is the value of the submodular function.
 When $\C{E}'_d$ happens, the average observed reward for each arm remains close to the average total reward associated with playing that arm.
-Using arguments similar to the ones used in~\cite{nie22_explor_then_commit_algor_for}, we prove that \begin{theorem} For all $d > 0$, we have
+The next result bounds the regret as: \begin{theorem} For all $d > 0$\nc{, $m \geq 1$, and $\op{rad} > 0$,} we have